Flashcards in 2. Blueprint of Life Deck (85):

 Describe the work of Walter Sutton and the conclusions he made

 He studied the formation of sperm cells in grasshoppers.
 His observations revealed that chromosomes occurred in homologous pairs in diploid cells, during reduction division this number is halved (one chromosome in a homologous pair) and that fertilisation restores the diploid number.

-He thus concluded that alleles of a gene occur on homologous chromosomes, which are separated (Law of Random Segregation) and that these genes on chromosomes seperate independently of genes on other chromosomes.
+He thus concluded that alleles of a gene occur on homologous chromosomes, which are separated (Law of Random Segregation) and that these genes on chromosomes seperate independently of genes on other homologous chromosomes (Law of Independent Assortment).
 He made the connection between the behaviour of chromosomes and Mendel's laws.